golddranks/rust_musl_docker/README.md

 # rust_musl_docker – A well-documented container for building Rust crates for MUSL target.
 Supports dependencies for OpenSSL and Postgres.

+## NOTE: This repository is moving to GitLab.
+We will provide freshly built nightly docker images there! https://gitlab.com/rust_musl_docker/image

 This docker image is primarily meant for building statically Rust crates that use **Diesel** and **Rocket** libraries.
 A combination of static linking, native (C) dependencies and crates that use heavily compiler plugins is hard to get to compile.
 (1) This Docker image is meant to help with that.
 Not only it supports Diesel and Rocket (and many other crates)